dvogt23/notes/Notes/personal/home/bucketlist.md

 # Bucketlist

-A list from our bucketlist book where we document our events:
+A list of our bucketlist book where we document our events:

  - Heißluftballon fliegen
  - Tag zu zweit für einen guten Zweck arbeiten